Zawala/Zawala/README.md

 ## Hello my name is kelvin zawala.

-### Webdesigner, Solution Architect And IOT enthusiast.
+### Software Developer, Solutions Architect And IOT enthusiast.
 👔  Currently employeed by Durihub as an Intermediate Software Engineer.
 Working at [Africom](http://africom.co.zw) as an Python developer🐍.
 <br>